wp-plugins/google-document-embedder/readme.txt

 === Google Doc Embedder ===
-Contributors: k3davis, danlester
+Contributors: danlester, k3davis
-Tags: doc, docx, pdf, ppt, pptx, xls, psd, zip, rar, tiff, ttf, office, powerpoint, google Author URI: http://www.davistribe.org/code/
+Tags: doc, docx, pdf, ppt, pptx, xls, office, powerpoint, google, document, embed Author URI: http://www.davistribe.org/code/
 Donate link: http://www.davistribe.org/gde/donate/
 Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: trunk
 License: GPLv2 or later

-Lets you embed PDF, MS Office, and many other file types in a web page using the Google Docs Viewer (no Flash or PDF browser plug-ins required).
+Lets you embed PDF, MS Office, and many other file types in a web page using the free Google Docs Viewer (no Flash or PDF browser plug-ins required).

 == Description ==

-**NOTE: A recent unannounced Google Viewer update removed much of the functionality of this plugin.
-Pending a rewrite of the Enhanced Viewer functionality or finding another maintainer, this plugin only works in "Standard Viewer" mode for the time being and does not support the full feature set documented.
-I regret this inconvenience.**

-Google Doc Embedder lets you embed several types of files into your WordPress pages using the Google Docs Viewer - allowing inline viewing (and optional downloading) of the following file types, with no Flash or PDF browser plug-ins required:
+Google Doc Embedder lets you embed several types of files into your WordPress pages using the free Google Docs Viewer - allowing inline viewing (and optional downloading) of a wide range of popular file types, with no Flash or PDF browser plug-ins required.

+> <strong>NOTE: Recent changes by Google to their viewer mean that some other plugins may be more suitable in some cases:</strong><br>
+>
+> * If you are able to store your files in Google Drive, try the [Google Drive Embedder plugin](http://wp-glogin.com/wpgoogledoctodrive).
+This will be faster to display, and more reliable.
+> * If you are looking for mobile-friendly PDF embedding, or the ability to make it difficult to download the full PDF (the old 'enhanced mode'), please find out more about [our proposed new plugin](http://pdf-embedder.instapage.com/).
+> * If this plugin works as you require then we will continue to support it assuming Google still provides the underlying Doc Viewer in its current form!
+>
+> This plugin only works in "Standard Viewer" mode for the time being since the recent changes to Google Doc Viewer were incompatible with the "Enhanced Viewer" mode.

+= More about Google Doc Embedder =

+Similar to services like Scribd, Google Doc Embedder will allow you to embed these files directly into your page or post, not requiring the user to have Microsoft Word, Adobe Reader, PowerPoint, or other software installed to view the contents.
+Unlike Scribd, the files do not need to be uploaded to any service first - including Google Docs - but can exist anywhere publicly accessible on your site or the internet.

+Supported file formats include:

 * Adobe Acrobat (PDF)
 * Microsoft Word (DOC/DOCX*)